"The Godfather of Mexican Surf"

 It wasn't long after that that America’s Instrumentalists, Los Straitjackets, was formed.

-With more than 17 years in Los Straitjackets, Amis is enjoying the success of 14 critically acclaimed CDs, a Grammy nomination,
+With more than 20 years in Los Straitjackets, Amis is enjoying the success of 16 critically acclaimed CDs,

-Among those live shows were two televised concerts in Daddy-O Grande’s home away from home, Mexico City,
+Among those live shows were televised concerts in Mexico City, one in the historic Zocalo in 2005,

-one in the Historic Plaza de la Constitucion in 2005, as well as a 2008 appearance at Mexico City’s Foro Sol.
+as well as 3 appearances at Mexico City’s Foro Sol.

-Both concerts were attended by more than 70,000 fans.
+Those concerts were attended by more than 50,000 fans each.

 Amis also had the honor of hearing his own Calhoun Surf performed and recorded by his heroes, The Ventures.